11-15-2012 05:43 PM

 I'm having the same issue.
 I had a retail copy of the game purchased when it was initialy released.
 Could not get it to start on windows 8 pro 64 bit.
 Since all the "solutions" i found on the web involved either steam or origin, i went ahead an purchased another copy from origin, but the problem persists on this copy aswell.
 The compatibility settings worked previousely on win 7 (since initialy the game had problems with that to) but now they just don't.
 So lucky me now i've got two non functional copies of the game.

 Another issue i have is with the Bring down the sky DLC, which doesen't even install.
-I tryed both with my previous key from my other copy of the game, and with the one found here https://help.ea.com/article/mass-effect-bring-down
+I tryed both with my previous key from my other copy of the game, and with the one found here https://help.ea.com/article/mass-effect-bring-down-the-sky-dlc-redemption , but the result is the same after the key validation the install stops randomly giving one of the following messages: "Instalation Failed" or "Instalation caneled".

 This is really frustrating i really want to be able to play this game.
 That's why i bought a second copy of it since everyone was saying the origin version works.
 Please help.